-The Outer Hebrides ADP has developed this strategy in accordance with government policies to inform its stakeholders and the community of the direction it will take for 2011-2015.
+The Outer Hebrides ADP has developed this strategy to inform its stakeholders and the community of the direction it will take for 2011-2014.
+This direction has been set within, and has taken account of, government policies for substance use.